Want to increase your conversion rate?

 As we age, that spectrum shifts to lighter tones and more pastel colors, with pinks and teal drawing more attention.

 If you’re looking for colors to avoid by age, you don’t need to worry too much.

 According to research published by Joe Hallock, different ages stay relatively consistent with least favorite colors.

-No matter what the age of your demographic, you should stay away from orange and brown, with a careful consideration of purple, yellow, and gray.
+No matter the age of your demographic, you should stay away from orange and brown, with a careful consideration of purple, yellow, and gray.

-Based on culture
+Based on Culture

 If you have a large international audience or if you want to appeal to a group of people outside your country, you need to do careful research.

 The scope of cultural color preferences is beyond this article, but a brief example shows the importance of choosing colors wisely.